-30 year non-interest bearing note maturing in February 2051 with the Department of Housing and Community Development (DHCD) Affordable Housing Trust Fund in the original amount of \$700,000.
+Collateral 12/31/2023 30-year non-interest bearing note maturing in February 2051 with EOHLC Affordable Housing Trust Fund in the original amount of \$700,000.
 No installment payments are required on the note.
-20 Edgartown Road, Tisbury, Massachusetts 700,000 20 year non-interest bearing note maturing in March 2041 with MassHousing in the original amount of \$500,000.
+20 Edgartown Road, Tisbury, Massachusetts \$ 700,000 20-year non-interest bearing note maturing in March 2041 with MassHousing Workforce Housing in the original amount of \$500,000.
 No installment payments are required on the note.
 20 Edgartown Road, Tisbury, Massachusetts 500,000 Construction loan with Martha's Vineyard Savings Bank for \$2,053,000 maturing February 2023 at an interest rate of prime + .5%.
-The terms are interest only payments due through maturity.
-937 State Road, Tisbury Massachusetts 385,207 There are three loans with Resource, Inc. under the Housing Rehabilitation Loan Program.
+The terms were interest only payments due through maturity.
+The loan was paid in full during the year ended December 31, 2023.
+937 State Road, Tisbury Massachusetts - There are three loans with Resource, Inc. under the Housing Rehabilitation Loan Program.
 They are as follows: A) Non-interest bearing note due June 22, 2028 forgivable if certain conditions continue to be met at maturity with a balance of \$28,676 at year end.
 Halcyon Way, West Tisbury, Massachusetts 28,676 B) Non-interest bearing note due May 29, 2029 forgivable if certain conditions continue to be met at maturity date with a balance of \$200,000 at year end.
 14 Village Court, Tisbury, Massachusetts 200,000 C) Non-interest bearing note due August 31, 2030 forgivable if certain conditions continue to be met at maturity with a balance of \$27,886 at year end.
-42 Richmond Ave, Oak Bluffs, Massachusetts 27,886 The Kuehn's Way, LLC has the following debt obligations: A) Non-interest bearing 30 year note payable to the DHCD Affordable Housing Trust Fund.
+42 Richmond Ave, Oak Bluffs, Massachusetts 27,886 The Kuehn's Way, LLC has the following debt obligations: A) Non-interest bearing 30-year note payable to the EOHLC Affordable Housing Trust Fund.
 The note is restricted for the financing of affordable rental apartments at Kuehn's Way (the Project).
 There are no monthly payments required on the note, due December 15, 2052.
 975 State Road Tisbury, Massachusetts 1,010,000